lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 1. Click the **Mount Commands** tab on the **NFS** screen.
 2. Enter the command shown on the AltaVault screen within a Linux machine in your environment.</br> ![Figure 8 - Commands](/images/altavault_fig8.png)
 3. Use the AltaVault data interface IP address to establish the mount.
-4. Copy/write data to the mount point after the share is mounted.
+4. Copy and write data to the mount point after the share is mounted.
 AltaVault ingests the data, deduplicates, compresses, and then transfers the data to the {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}} Service you previously configured.

 ### Saving the On-Premises AltaVault Configuration